isomerpages/moe-northlandpri/_character-n-citizenship-edu/Sexuality Education.md

 You may&nbsp;[click](https://go.gov.sg/moe-sexuality-education)&nbsp;here for more information on MOE Sexuality Education.

-**Overview of Northland Primary**&nbsp;**School’s**&nbsp;**Sexuality Education Programme for 2019**
+**Overview of Northland Primary**&nbsp;**School’s**&nbsp;**Sexuality Education Programme for 2023**

-4 \.&nbsp;Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) **PAGE NOT FOUND**&nbsp;for more information on the scope of Sexuality Education in the school curriculum.
+4 \.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click&nbsp;[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.

 5 \.&nbsp;The subjects that incorporate topics on sexuality include:

 a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Science<br>
-b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Form Teacher Guidance Period (FTGP)<br>
-c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Character and Citizenship Education (CCE)
+b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Character and Citizenship Education (CCE)

 **Growing Years (GY) Programme**: “Curious Minds (2nd&nbsp;Edition)” (Primary 5 &amp; 6) Teaching &amp; Learning resource package